-Huawei commented that the more changes may be needed.
-Huawei believe this is not the full solution which should be taken account by the implementers.
+Huawei commented that ideally it would be more appropriate to approve a complete solution in plenary as there are more work expected at next CT1 meeting.
+Huawei believe this is not the full solution which should be taken into account by the implementers.